AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week5_smarter_bots.md

 ```python
         self.destination = None
 ```
+This attribute can store a tuple of coordinates so that the robot remembers its destination.
 ## Solution: Additional Functionality for the Robot
 ### We add a new attribute to the robot: A destination tuple.